-The proposed SDIP components and sub-components that will be implemented in Phase I of the SDIP are briefly described in the table below.
+The proposed SDIP components and sub-components that will be implemented in Montenegro are briefly described below.

-Component Sub-component Sub-component description Component 2: Integrated Management and Development of Environmental Assets along the Drina River Corridor Sub-component 2.2 Integrated development of lower Lim watershed This project will finance improved watershed management in the Lim and Grncar River basins of Montenegro.
+Component Sub-component Sub-component description Component 2: Integrated Management and Development of the Drina River Corridor Sub-component 2.2 Integrated development of upper Drina watershed in Montenegro This project will finance improved watershed management in the Lim and Grncar River basins of Montenegro.
 This activity will finance works related to flood protection, drainage and irrigation measures.
 The design of these investments and solutions are under preparation within the ongoing GEF-SCCF Drina project.
-Component 3: Enabling regional economic integration, Sub-component 3.1: Project preparation.
-Preparation of project documentation for phase II of the program, including E&S risk assessments. institutional strengthening and program management Sub-component 3.2: Studies and policy dialogue to foster regional economic integration.
-Policy dialogue, consultations, and preparation of plans and studies to strengthen to nexus between water services (environmental protection, flood risk reduction and improved connectivity), job creation, economic growth and enhancement of economic integration through trade and investments along the Sava and Drina Corridor.
-An advocacy and communication campaign will be prepared and implemented to promote regional integration.
-A study on the alluvial aquifers in the Sava Basin will
+Component 3: Project preparation and management Sub-component 3.1: Project preparation Preparation of project documentation for phase II of the program, including E&S risk assessments.
+Sub-component 3.2: Institutional strengthening and project management PIU and project management, Phase I Implementation and Operations Cost, Phase I